Institute of Jazz Studies

 The Institute of Jazz Studies (IJS) is the largest and most comprehensive library and archives of jazz and jazz-related materials in the world.
-It is located on the fourth floor of the John Cotton Dana Library at Rutgers University–Newark in Newark, New Jersey.
+It is located on the fourth floor of the John Cotton Dana Library at Rutgers University–Newark in Newark, New Jersey, United States.
 The archival collection contains more than 100,000 sound recordings on CDs, LPs, EPs, 78- and 75-rpm disks, and 6,000 books.
-It also houses over 30 instruments used by prominent jazz musicians.
+It also houses more than 30 instruments used by prominent jazz musicians.

+The Jazz Studies academic program at Rutgers for music students is separate from the library and is part of the Mason Gross School of the Arts at the university.

 In 2013, the Institute was designated a Literary Landmark by New Jersey's Center for the Book in the National Registry of the Library of Congress.
 It is the fifth place in New Jersey to be given this designation, after the Newark Public Library, Paterson Public Library, the Walt Whitman House and the Joyce Kilmer Tree, which is located at Rutgers University–New Brunswick.

 Major collections housed in the Institute include the Jazz Oral History Project, the Mary Lou Williams collection, the Women In Jazz collection, the Benny Carter Audio collection, and the Benny Goodman Audio collection.

 History

 In 1952, the Institute of Jazz Studies was founded by Marshall Stearns, a jazz scholar, literature professor, and author.
 Stearns had a plan for a jazz institute as early as 1949, which he thought to call the "Institute of Modern American Music".
 It was originally located at his apartment at 108 Waverly Place in New York City.
 Marshall Stearns described the Institute of Jazz Studies' mission in 1953 as the following:

 Stearns negotiated transfer of IJS to Rutgers University in Newark, New Jersey, in 1966.
 He died before the final transfer took place.
 In 1967 the Institute materials were moved to the Newark campus of Rutgers University in New Jersey.
 Charles Nanry, a sociologist, worked part-time as its administrator.
 It was first located in the Dana Library (1972), then moved to Bradley Hall (1975).

-The Institute was formally affiliated with the John Cotton Dana Library at Rutgersin 1984.
+The Institute was formally affiliated with the John Cotton Dana Library at Rutgers in 1984.
 The current expanded facilities in the library opened in 1994.
-Over its 60 years of existence, the Institute has acquired significant collections of periodicals as well as books, records, and archival materials from several musicians, photographers, and journalists.
+Over its 70 years of existence, the Institute has acquired significant collections of periodicals as well as books, records, and archival materials from several musicians, photographers, and journalists.
 Major collections include the personal papers of Mary Lou Williams, Victoria Spivey, Abbey Lincoln, Annie Ross, Benny Carter, and James P. Johnson.